German prisoners of war in the United States: Work

-Prisoners could not be used in work directly related to the military or in dangerous conditions.
+Prisoners could not be used in work directly related to the military, or in dangerous conditions.
 The minimum pay for enlisted soldiers was $0.80 a day, roughly equivalent to the pay of an American private.
 In 1943 the government estimated that prisoner labor cost 50 to 75% of normal free labor.
-While language differences and risk of escape or unreliable work were disadvantages, prisoner workers were available immediately on demand and in the exact numbers needed.
+While language differences, risk of escape, and sometimes unreliable work were disadvantages, prisoner workers were available immediately on demand and in the exact numbers needed.
 While prisoners on average worked more slowly and produced less than civilians, their work was also more reliable and of higher quality.
 Prisoners who did not meet work quotas were imprisoned with bread and water as rations.

-Part of their wages helped pay for the POW program.
-The workers could use the rest at the camp canteen, where fellow prisoners sold snacks, reading and writing material, playing cards, and tobacco products.
-They were paid in scrip.
-All hard currency was confiscated with other personal possessions during initial processing for return after the war as mandated by the convention, as money could be used during escape attempts.
+Part of the prisoners' wages helped pay for the upkeep of the POW program, while they could use the rest at the camp canteen, where fellow prisoners sold snacks, reading and writing material, playing cards, and tobacco products.
+They were paid in scrip; all hard currency in their possession was confiscated, along with other personal possessions during initial processing, for return after the war as mandated by the convention.
+The concern was that money could be used during escape attempts.
 The government received $22 million in 1944 from prisoner wages, and that year it estimated that it had saved $80 million by using prisoners in military installations.

 Newspaper coverage of the camps and public knowledge were intentionally limited until the end of the war, in part to comply with the Geneva Convention and in part to avoid the fear of an enemy presence in such large numbers.
 While most citizens living near camps accepted the prisoners' presence, the government received hundreds of letters each week protesting their good treatment.
 Many demanded that the POWs be immediately killed, a sentiment the regular casualty lists in American newspapers encouraged.
-The government had difficulty in persuading the public that treating the prisoners according to the Geneva Convention made it more likely that Germany would treat American prisoners well.
-Labor unions were the largest opposition to the use of the prisoner workers, citing the War Manpower Commission's rules that required union participation in worker recruitment whenever possible.
+The government had difficulty in persuading the public that treating the prisoners according to the Geneva Convention made it more likely that Germany would treat American prisoners well in return.
+Labor unions were the largest opposition to the use of prisoner workers, citing the War Manpower Commission's rules that required union participation in worker recruitment whenever possible.
 Given the wartime labor shortage however, especially in agriculture, many valued their contribution; as late as February 1945, politicians in rural states asked the government for 100,000 more prisoners to work on farms.